 The latest Capital Radio news

-Not only was Capital one of the first broadcasting groups to go public on the London stock exchange, it was also one of the initial stations to introduce the world to the concept of breakfast shows.
+Not only was Capital one of the first broadcasting groups to go public on the London Stock Exchange, but it was also one of the initial stations that introduced the world to the concept of breakfast shows.

 Today, the company still has a vast number of listeners across London and the remainder of the UK, although other commercial stations have stolen Capital’s top spot from time to time.

 The owner of the stations, Global Radio, has announced that it’s aiming to create the three largest commercial breakfast shows in the UK, with an average of 4.8 million listeners for Capital, 3.7 million for Heart, and 2.7 million for Smooth.